wbrowar/admin-bar-component/UPGRADE.md

 ### General

 - Admin Bar and subcomponents no longer automatically register themselves as custom elements.
 You can define them one-by-one or use the `defineCustomElements` function to define several components at once.
+- Update CSS imports or links path from `admin-bar-component/dist/admin-bar.css` to `admin-bar-component/admin-bar.css`

 ### CSS Styles